Contrasting Zentek (ZTEK) & Its Peers

 Zentek (NASDAQ:ZTEK – Get Rating) is one of 40 public companies in the “Mining & quarrying of nonmetallic minerals, except fuels” industry, but how does it contrast to its competitors?
-We will compare Zentek to related companies based on the strength of its dividends, institutional ownership, profitability, earnings, risk, valuation and analyst recommendations.
+We will compare Zentek to related companies based on the strength of its valuation, dividends, profitability, analyst recommendations, earnings, risk and institutional ownership.

-This table compares Zentek and its competitors gross revenue, earnings per share (EPS) and valuation.
+This table compares Zentek and its competitors top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue